Brooks-Willis/JimmyR/README.md

 JimmyR
 ======

-Repo for JimmyR Biped Research
+Repo for JimmyR Biped Research at Olin College